-I was happy there in the glens of Etive where the mountains had a different colour for my every day and the fish jumped up to be caught and the call of the deer came twice because of the woman between the mountains who used to sing my song back to me.
-Then because of the call of an Irish voice my wisdom was to pale in the eyes of my beloved.
-I had a dream: There was a raven and the raven dropped into my hand three drops of golden honey and somewhere at the back of the dream there were lovely sincere smiles all around me until the honey landed on my palm and turned to blood and the smiles turned to sickly grimaces and I was woken out of the peace in my heart because I knew how easy it is for a dishonest man to fool an honest one.
+I was happy there in the glens of Etive where the mountains had a different colour for my every day and the fish jumped up to be caught and the call of the deer came twice because of the woman between the mountains who used to sing my songs back to me.
+Then, because of the call of an Irish voice my wisdom was to pale in the eyes of my beloved.
+I had a dream: There was a raven and the raven dropped into my hand three drops of golden honey.
+Somewhere at the back of the dream there were lovely sincere smiles all around me until the honey landed on my palm and turned to blood.
+Then the smiles turned to sickly grimaces and I was woken out of the peace in my heart because I knew how easy it is for a dishonest man to fool an honest one.
 An honest man’s truth lives foremost in his mind.
 Trickery will not be what he is expecting.
-You could be in danger of calling an honest man a fool because of it and Fergus was honest and the sons of Usnach were honest and they trusted each other.
+You could be in danger of calling an honest man a fool because of it.
+Fergus and the sons of Usnach trusted each other.
 So, what I had to say fell upon deaf ears when Fergus told them they were forgiven and King Conchubar wanted them back, their exile was at an end.

 “You’ll be happier at home in your own country.
 I have sworn to take you home in safety.
 You are missed by your King” said Fergus and I said,